-Battery punishable by law as a felony of the third degree and expulsion by the School Board from the regular school program for a period of one (1) calendar year.
+Battery punishable by law as a felony of the third degree and alternative placement or expulsion by the School Board from the regular school program for a period of one (1) calendar year.

 - 1. Notification of appropriate law enforcement agency. - 2.
-Out-of-school suspension of the student for a period of ten(10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for one (1) calendar year through expulsion. - 3.
-Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and expulsion. - 4.
+Out-of-school suspension of the student for a period of ten(10) days and recommendation for a Disciplinary Hearing regarding the removal of the student from the regular school program for no less than one (1) calendar year through alternative placement or expulsion. - 3.
+Notification of parents/guardians of out-of-school suspension and recommendation for a Disciplinary Hearing in accordance with procedures for out-of-school suspension and alternative placement or expulsion. - 4.
 Notification of the victim of his/her right to press charges against the offender. - 5.
 Cooperation in any procedures leading to the victim's exercise of rights as provided by law.